How big should share awards be – what is too large / too small?

 Whilst it is essential to get the award level right to incentivise employees, it’s also vital not to create disincentives for existing shareholders – not least because shareholder consent will often be required to introduce a plan!

 It is particularly important where shareholdings are close to various different ‘threshold’ levels.
 For example, where the majority shareholder is teetering close to the 50% mark, any dilution below 50% is likely to be a contentious issue.
-Equally, minority shareholders who may otherwise benefit from Entrepreneurs’ Relief (and an effective Capital Gains Tax rate of 10%), will risk losing this benefit should their shareholding fall below 5% - increasing the Capital Gains Tax liability to 18% or 28%.
+Equally, minority shareholders who may otherwise benefit from Entrepreneurs’ Relief (and an effective Capital Gains Tax rate of 10%), will risk losing this benefit should their shareholding fall below 5% – increasing the Capital Gains Tax liability to 20% (in the case of higher rate taxpayers).

 Designing a share plan that only ‘crystallises’ on an exit event, such as an Enterprise Management Incentive (EMI) share option, is a relatively simple way of addressing some dilution worries.